 It's available 24/7.

 Finding the right abortive has changed my life.
 I pray you find one that works for you.
-The triptan family of abortives is the most effective medication for migraine so far.
+The triptan family of abortives is the most effective medication for chronic migraine so far.
 Please give them a try if you have not yet.
 Or keep trying until you find one that works.
 They are not all the same.

 I've written about that here - List of Migraine Medications: How To Pick the Best One.